 If you wish to run the conversion from a script or batch it is useful to know that the program returns one of two return codes:

-The Gerber output format is the same no matter what the input units and resolution are.
+The Gerber output format is the same no matter what the input units and resolution of the GDSII/OASIS data is.

 The default behavior is to create holes and islands using "cut lines" often referred to as keyhole geometry.
 This page describes in detail what the output geometries look like and discusses possible options if the current approach causes problems for the mask writer.